April 2011 ~ The Virgin Islands

 I "took out the garbage" as men have been directed to do for centuries.
 In this case, it means loading the bags in the dink and zipping around looking for a dumpster or marina that will take your garbage off your hands.
 Since most islands are small, there aren't many good options, so $2 a bag in this case wasn't unexpected.
 Topped up the dinghy gas as well at $4.85 a gallon.

-Emma needed a hat, hers having come under the dissolving power of salt water immersion more than once.
+Nina needed a hat, hers having come under the dissolving power of salt water immersion more than once.
 So, the girls and I headed to St. Thomas's shopping district.
-We poked our heads into store after store, at last finding a hat that suited Emma nicely.
+We poked our heads into store after store, at last finding a hat that suited Nina nicely.
 We left it behind to check out a few others, but I could tell she was attached to it already and thinking about it the rest of the day.

 I found some flip-flops that were "guaranteed to be non-marking".
 We backtracked to the first place and I grabbed the door and pretended it was locked.
-I saw panic sweep across Emma's face.
+I saw panic sweep across Nina's face.
 "Oh, they're closed!"
 I exclaimed.
 She looked like her dog had just died.

 I let the moment hang for a moment, then opened the door and said, "Oh look!"
 She brightened up and we found her choice hat right where we had left it.
 After, we stopped at Wendy's to enjoy the usual fare and then did a quick stop at Pueblo for dish soap and eggs before returning to the boat.